LightningX VPN Logo

 2. Switch to a faster VPN protocol

-VPNs use different protocols to encrypt data.
+VPNs use many protocols to encrypt data.
 Some are more secure but slower, while others are faster and more secure.

 Switching protocols in your VPN app can significantly increase speeds without sacrificing privacy.